OLIMEX/DIY-LAPTOP/SOFTWARE/A64-TERES/TERES-KBD-RELEASE/upgrade/readme.md

-How to update the touchscreen button firmware:
+How to update the touchpad and button firmware:

 Download and extract the tgz archive.
 Open a console and navigate to the folder where you placed the archive then extract with the follwing command: